Two journalists jailed for two years in Belarus for filming protests

-KYIV (Reuters) - A Belarusian court sentenced two Belarusian journalists from Poland-based TV news channel Belsat who filmed protests against President Alexander Lukashenko to two years in prison on Thursday.
+KYIV (Reuters) - A Belarusian court sentenced two Belarusian journalists from Poland-based TV news channel Belsat to two years in prison on Thursday, accusing them of orchestrating protests against President Alexander Lukashenko that they had filmed.

-Katsiaryna Andreyeva, 27, and Darya Chultsova, 23, were detained in an apartment in November from where they had been filming protests taking place over the death of a protester who was killed several days earlier.
+Katsiaryna Andreyeva, 27, and Darya Chultsova, 23, were detained in November in an apartment which they had been using as a vantage point to film demonstrations over the death of a protester killed several days earlier.

-Both women pleaded not guilty after being accused of orchestrating the demonstrations by filming them.

 “Just look at Darya and Katsiaryna – strong, smiling, and saying goodbyes to their loved ones through bars.
 Lukashenka can’t break us,” exiled opposition figure Sviatlana Tsikhanouskaya wrote on Twitter.

-Neighbouring Lithuania, where Tsikhanouskaya is based, urged Minsk to end a “spiral of repression” while Poland said Belarus should end its persecution of journalists.
+Neighbouring Lithuania, where Tsikhanouskaya is based, urged Minsk to end a “spiral of repression”.
+Poland said in a statement it would have “very serious consequences”.
+Belsat was set up in Poland by Belarusian and Polish journalists to cover Belarus.

+The European Union’s foreign affairs spokesman Peter Stano condemned the “shameful crackdown on media”.

 More than 33,000 people have been detained in a violent crackdown on protests against Lukashenko’s rule following a contested election last August that his opponents say was rigged to extend his rule.
 He has been in office since 1994.